ArnaoutLab/diversity/README.md

 # About

 The `diversity` package calculates partitioned frequency- and similarity-sensitive diversity measures for a given metacommunity and its subcommunities.

 In ecology, a community is a grouping of several different species which share a common living space or geographical region (for example, all the animals living in a lake), and a metacommunity consists of several different communities which can interact with one another or have some species in common (for example, all the animals in a lake split into different depths).
 Each community that makes up a metacommunity is called a subcommunity.

 Even though these terms originate in ecology, we use them in a broader sense.
 If one is interested in analyzing a subset of a dataset, then the subset is a subcommunity and the entire dataset is the metacommunity.
 Alternatively, if one is interested in how individual datasets (e.g. from individual research subjects) compare to all datasets used in a study, the individual datasets are subcommunities and the set of all datasets is the metacommunity.
 (When there is only a single dataset under study, we use “subcommunity” and “metacommunity” interchangeably as convenient.)

 **Supported subcommunity diversity measures**:

-  - $\alpha$ - estimate of naive-community metacommunity diversity
+  - $\alpha$ - diversity of subcommunity $j$ in isolation, per individual
-  - $\bar{\alpha}$ - diversity of subcommunity j in isolation
+  - $\bar{\alpha}$ - diversity of subcommunity $j$ in isolation
-  - $\rho$ - redundancy of subcommunity j
+  - $\rho$ - redundancy of subcommunity $j$
-  - $\bar{\rho}$ - representativeness of subcommunity j
+  - $\bar{\rho}$ - representativeness of subcommunity $j$
-  - $\beta$ - distinctiveness of subcommunity j
-  - $\bar{\beta}$ - estimate of the effective number of distinct subcommunities
-  - $\gamma$ - contribution per individual toward metacommunity diversity
   - $\hat{\rho}$ - rescaled version of redundancy ($\rho$)
+  - $\beta$ - distinctiveness of subcommunity $j$
+  - $\bar{\beta}$ - effective number of distinct subcommunities
   - $\hat{\beta}$ - rescaled version of distinctiveness ($\beta$)
+  - $\gamma$ - contribution of subcommunity $j$ toward metacommunity diversity

 **Supported metacommunity diversity measures**: